bidfx/bidfx-api-docs/README.md

 ![BidFX Logo](images/BidFX%20logo128.png)

-# BidFX Public API Documentation
+# SGX FX Public API Documentation

 Here you can find links to the documentation for our publicly available APIs: